Abhigyankrsingh/linux/Documentation/admin-guide/tainted-kernels.rst

  2)  ``S`` if the oops occurred on an SMP kernel running on hardware that hasn't been certified as safe to run multiprocessor.
-     Currently this occurs only on various Athlons that are not SMP capable.
+     Currently, this occurs only on various Athlons that are not SMP capable.

  3)  ``R`` if a module was force unloaded by ``rmmod -f``, ``' '`` if all